-The problem was (partially) solved by the Reverend Henry Watson, a mathematician, who together with Galton wrote On the probability of extinction of families in 1874.
+The Galton-Watson problem II The problem was (partially) solved by the Reverend Henry Watson, a mathematician, who together with Galton wrote On the probability of extinction of families in 1874.
 It gave rise to a class of problems known as branching processes.